brillout/wildcard-api/docs/faq.template.md

 !INLINE ./snippets/header.md --hide-source-path

-!VAR COMPARISON How does RPC compare to GraphQL/REST?
+!VAR COMPARISON How does RPC compare to GraphQL and REST?
-!VAR WHICH_TO_USE When should I use RPC, GraphQL, or REST?
+!VAR WHICH_TO_USE When should I use RPC, GraphQL, and REST?
-!VAR MORE_POWER Which is more powerful, GraphQL or RPC?
+!VAR MORE_POWER Which one is more powerful, GraphQL or RPC?
 !VAR TIGHT_COUPLING Doesn't RPC tightly couple frontend with backend?
 !VAR SYNC_DEPLOY Should I deploy frontend and backend at the same time?
 !VAR SYNC_DEV Should I develop frontend and backend hand-in-hand?